elad-bar/ha-edgeos/info.md

   * Host (or IP)
   * Username (It's better to create a unique user to identify issues related to the integration)
   * Password
-  * Unit (Bytes, Kilebytes, Megabytes)
+  * Unit (Bytes, Kilobytes, Megabytes)
 * Upon submitting the form of creating an integration login to the EdgeOS device will take place and will cause failure in case:
   * Cannot reach device (404)
   * Invalid credentials (403)
   * General authentication error (when failed to get valid response from device)
+  * Could not retrieve device data from EdgeOS Router
+  * Export configuration is disabled, please enable
+  * Deep Packet Investigation configuration is disabled, please enable

 #### Monitoring interfaces, devices and track devices
 *Configuration -> Integrations -> {Integration} -> Options* <br />

-Form will open at the first time with 3 fields (Comma Separated Values):
+Form will open at the first time with 3 multiple selection drop-downs:
 * Monitored devices
 * Monitored interfaces
-* Track devices
+* Track

-Once details are saved and accessing that form again, an additional checkbox will appear below each of the fields that has values, why? <br />
-Deleting the data from a specific field will not delete it, to delete that data completely in specific field you can:
-* Use the checkbox
-* Use space instead of the text (it will be trimmed and deleted eventually)

-\* This is a workaround until I will find a nicer solution
+First option in each drop-down is NONE, as long as this option is checked, it will not allow checking other items

 ### By default, following entities will be generated
 ###### Binary Sensor